 Typical LMV handling techniques not only misuse redundancy, but also they do not adequately consider user characteristics, needs or background.
 For example, let us consider a Plant CAD model used for promotional purposes, in such a schema, the information about structural details (e.g. clamps) may be less important than good rendering (e.g. photo-realistic).
 Considering that a clamp is a highly repetitive element, the set of clamps and its component triangles, could not be drawn in favor of a better rendering quality.
-The mentioned approach will be possible only if the user needs and profile are a known factor.
-In such a scenario, the user "needs" condition the appearance of the elements in the model in the form of a type of as a sort of selective reduction (a CG technique that will be discussed later on this chapter).
+This stated approach will only be possible if the user needs and profile are a known factor.
+In such a scenario, the user "needs" condition the appearance of the elements in the model in the form of a type of selective reduction sort (a CG technique that will be discussed later on this chapter).